cadeinc/cadeinc.github.io/Skolem-Award.md

 **Christoph Weidenbach**

 for the paper "Towards an Automated Analysis of Security Protocols" published in the CADE-16 proceedings in 1999.
-The paper is recognized as a landmark in the development of foundations for research in deductive program synthesis.
+The paper is recognised for two main contributions to automated deduction: first, its novel application of general theorem proving techniques to a key-exchange security protocol; and, second, its development of new decidability and undecidability results for fragments of monadic Horn theories.

 Presented at
 CADE-27